Kirbologist/Raman-Scattering-Code-Conversion/README.md

 - `Particle phi` is a floating-point value representing the value of `phi` in radians.
 By default, this parameter is 0.
 - `No. of h ratios` is a positive integer representing the number of `h` values between `Minimum h` and `Maximum h` inclusive to calculate with.
 These values are linearly spaced.
 By default, this parameter is 1.

-The following 'calculation' parameters are for determining the spherical coordinates of the sample of points inside the particles to perform field calculations with.
+The following parameters are for determining the spherical coordinates of the sample of points inside the particles to perform field calculations with.
 The physics definition of spherical coordinates are used, so `r` is the radial distance from the centre of the particle, `phi` is the azimuthal/longitudinal angle and `theta` is the polar/colatitudinal angle.
 - `No. of r-coordinates` is a positive integer representing the number of radial coordinates to use within the particle when performing field calculations/integrations.
 By default, this parameter is 100.
 - `No. of phi-coordinates` is a positive integer representing the number of azimuthal angle coordinates to use within the particle when performing field calculations/integrations.
 By default, this parameter is 320.
 - `No. of theta-coordinates` is a positive integer representing the number of polar angle/colatitude coordinates to use within the particle when performing field calculations/integrations.
 By default, this parameter is 320.

+The following parameters are used for calculating the T-matrices.
+- `Nb_theta` is a positive integer used to calculate the P and Q matrices.
+- `Nb_theta_pst` is a positive integer used for postprocessing.

 The following 'calculation' parameters are for describing the incident light and the mediums that the light passes through.
 - `epsilon1` is a floating-point value representing the dielectric constant of the surrounding medium.